+Bill Brinkworth

-Bill Brinkworth Christians today, both in America and throughout the world, have so much for which to be grateful.
+Christians today, both in America and throughout the world, have so much for which to be grateful.
 Our faith, Bible, doctrines, and freedoms were obtained at high prices paid by our Christian predecessors.
 It cost many of them their lives and much suffering, yet we take for granted what believers of the past had to pay dearly for and place little value on our heritage.

-Christians should Christians should be expected to face persecution, as its leader, Jesus Christ, the Son of God, also received much.
-His righteousness and exposure of false religions were so grievous to the followers of manmade worship that they ensured the Saviour was beaten, ridiculed, mocked, and eventually nailed to a cross.
-If God allowed His Son not to escape the world's wrath and hatred for the Continued on Page 2
+Christians should be expected to face persecution, as its leader, Jesus Christ, the Son of God, also received much.
+His righteousness and exposure of false religions were so grievous to the followers of man-made worship that they ensured the Saviour was beaten, ridiculed, mocked, and eventually nailed to a cross.
+If God allowed His Son not to escape the world's wrath and hatred for the things of God, Christians should also expect it.